dipanjanS/dipanjanS.github.io.old/_posts/2015-03-08-supervised-learning-1.md

 ---
 layout: post
-title: Supervised Learning - Binary Classification using Logistic Regression
+title: "Supervised Learning - Binary Classification using Logistic Regression"
 published: true
 ---

 One of the main domains in classic machine learning is supervised learning.
 Where, we usually have a training data set with features and class labels and our objective is to predict the class of any new data, often known as the test data using its feature set based on some model which is built from the training data.